 \section{Introduction}

 Survival analysis traditionally focuses on estimating whether a \emph{given} group of individuals has different survival characteristics than a reference population.
 This has applications in many fields, but most obviously in precision medicine, as it allows characterizing patients who benefit from a treatment.
-What if the subgroups are not yet known?
-Can we \emph{learn} easily interpretable rules that select subgroups with exceptional survival characteristics?
-Can we learn these in a flexible, differentiable manner, without restrictive assumptions or pre-discretizing features, allowing even heavy censoring, while keeping individual deviations in mind?
+What if the groups are not yet known?
+Can we \emph{learn} subgroups that stand out in terms of survival characteristics?
+Can we learn \emph{easily interpretable} rules that select such subgroups?
+Can we learn these without restrictive assumptions or pre-discretizing features, allowing even heavy censoring, while keeping individual heterogeneity in mind?
 That is exactly the topic of this paper.

-We consider time-to-event data, in which for each sample we have a vector $\mathbf{x}$ of descriptive features (covariates), a time $t$ since we started observing the subject, and an indicator $\delta$ of whether the event of interest (e.g.~death) has occurred since then.
-We are interested in learning conjunctive rules that define conditions on the covariates (e.g.~$x_1 \in [0.2,1.0] \mathbf{~and~} x_2 \in [0.8,0.9]$) and so select a subgroup for which the corresponding survival curves are exceptional with regard to the overall population.
+We consider time-to-event data, where each sample $(\mathbf{x}, \delta, t)$ consists of features $\mathbf{x}$, an event indicator $\delta$, and an observed time $t$.
+The indicator $\delta$ denotes whether the event (e.g. death) occurred.
+If $\delta = 1$, then $t$ is the event time; if $\delta = 0$, then $t$ is the censoring or last follow-up time.
+We are interested in learning conjunctive rules composed of conditions on the features (e.g.~$x_1 \in [0.2,1.0] \mathbf{~and~} x_2 \in [0.8,0.9]$).
+The rule specifies a subgroup with an exceptional survival characteristic.

-For an example, consider Fig.~\ref{fig:example}.
-On the left-hand side, we show the result of our method, \ourmethod, on neck cancer treatment data.
-It learns that ``patients whose tumors have mutations related to DNA repair'' tend to respond very poorly to treatment, which is in line with medical understanding~\cite{barker:2015:tumour}, as well as actionable, as we can now identify and treat these patients differently.
+For example, on the left in Figure \ref{fig:example}, we show the result of our method, \ourmethod, on neck cancer treatment data.
+It learns that ``patients whose tumors have mutations related to DNA repair'' tend to respond very poorly to treatment, which is in line with medical understanding~\citep{barker:2015:tumour}.
+It is also actionable, as we can test, identify, and treat those patients differently.
 On the right-hand side, we consider unemployment data. \ourmethod finds that ``people older than 58 \emph{with} unemployment insurance'' tend to have exceptionally long durations until re-employment (group 1), whereas ``people who previously earned a low wage and \emph{without} unemployment insurance'' tend to find new jobs much more quickly (group 2).